storj-archived/s3link/README.md

 # usage

-The Gateway-MT / Minio libraries used by this code implement request signing.
+The Gateway-ST / Minio libraries used by this code implement request signing.
 Thus, the credentials and host names must match between the AWS SDK for Go session variable and the S3Link logic.
 EG:

 		awsSession, _ := session.NewSession(&aws.Config{